leoancap/weeblog/README.md

 ## Bundling and building

-- Parcel-bundler is used both for development mode and building for production with zero configuration
+- Parcel-bundler is used both for development mode and building for production with zero configuration.

 ## Deployment